kakserpom/php-sqlx-rs/README.md

 A helper class for safe `ORDER BY` / `GROUP BY` clauses from user input.

-**⚠️ SAFETY:**
+> **⚠️ SAFETY:**

-- ✅ You can safely pass any user input as sorting settings.
+> - ✅ You can safely pass any user input as sorting settings.
-- ❌ Do NOT pass user input into the `ByClause` constructor to avoid SQL injection vulnerabilities.
+> - ❌ Do NOT pass unsanitized user input into `ByClause` constructor to avoid SQL injection vulnerabilities.

 **Examples**: